EfthimiosVlahos/Youtube-DashBoad-NLP-Project/README.md

 - After processing all the required information, they are returned as dataframes
 - These dataframes are used as the basis for various visualizations as displayed on the dashboard
 - Using the capabilites and different components of Streamlit, we design the dashboard with KPI's
-- Deploy the app for free on [streamlit cloud](https://streamlit.io/cloud)
+- Deploy the app for free on

 ## Demo
-The dashboard can be used for any YouTube video and can be viewed on [streamlit](https://thomas-george-t-youtube-dashboard-app.streamlit.app)

 ## Future Scope
 - The YouTube API is limited to only 100 results per page.
 The workaround for this is to run a loop while processing the results from the first API request.
 Once this gets patched in the future, the analytics can be extended to show more NLP based Sentimental analysis and more Language related analytics.
 This is because there would be more data points to go on beyond the initial 100.